Human Subjects Research (IRB)

 Adverse events may be:

-- Minor: Minor adverse events should be reported to HAP only if they result in a modification of the protocol to mitigate and/or detail this event.
+• Minor: Minor adverse events should be reported only if they result in a modification of the protocol to mitigate the event.

 Reporting adverse events:

-- Serious and Significant adverse events must be reported to HAP as soon as possible for the protection of the research volunteer, but within at least 5 working days using the Serious/Significant Adverse Event Report Form.
-This form must be completed and signed by the Principal Investigator, although an electronic notification from the PI is acceptable with a signed, hard-copy follow-up.
-The report will include actions taken to mitigate the current adverse event and to avoid the adverse event in the future, if appropriate.
-A copy of the current informed consent document and any other supporting documentation must be included for review.
-This event will usually trigger a modification of the protocol and related documents.
-All resulting modifications to the protocol must be approved by the IRB.
+• Serious and Significant adverse events must be reported as soon as possible for the protection of the participants.
+Use the IRB Incident Report Form in IRBManager.
+This form must be completed and signed by the principal investigator.
+The form will ask about actions taken to mitigate the current adverse event and those taken to avoid recurrence of the event, if appropriate.
+A copy of the informed consent document and any other supporting documentation must be included.
+Usually, mitigation will necessitate modification of the study.
+If this is the case, the principal investigator should submit an IRB Modification Form in IRBManager detailing any changes and adverse event mitigation strategies.

-Unplanned protocol deviations or violations: These include deviations from the approved protocol that have already occurred and breaches of scientific integrity and ethics on the part of the researchers.
+Unplanned protocol deviations or violations: These include deviations from an approved protocol that have already occurred and breaches of scientific integrity or ethics on the part of the researchers.

 Protocol Violations